 Family Preservation Services

-We’ve have developed an entire program designed to provide birth families with the tools, training and information necessary to create a positive family environment.
-Our goal is help children stay in their home or be returned to it.
+We’ve developed an entire program designed to provide birth families with the tools, training and information necessary to create a positive family environment.
+Our goal is to help children stay in their home or be returned to it.

 - Childhood development